Director of Teacher Education: C. Prather

 To be considered for admission into the Teacher Education Program for fall of the junior year, candidates must submit a formal application to the Education Department.
 Registration for junior-level courses and application to the program do not guarantee admission to the program.
 Admission to the Teacher Education Program is a pre-requisite all 300/400 level professional education courses, field experiences, and internships.

-The Education Department evaluates each application according to the admission criteria described with greater specificity in the Teacher Education Department Handbook.
-Admission criteria include:
+The Education Department evaluates each application according to the admission criteria which include:

 Candidates admitted to the Teacher Education Program are monitored regularly to ensure that satisfactory progress is being made toward graduation and licensure.
-To advance in the program, candidates must continue to meet all standards established by the Education Department as delineated in the Teacher Education Department Handbook.
+To advance in the program, candidates must continue to meet all standards established by the Education Department.

 Transfer Credit for Elementary Education Program

 EDE 124: Critical Skills for Educators, junior-level courses, and senior-level courses are not subject to transfer credit approval.